30 Things in Your Home You Should Get Rid of by Age 30

 One is a reminder of your spring break in Cancun, the other was a gift from your fraternity.
 We get it!
 You may be sentimental, but how many do you need stacked up in your cabinets, taking up space and truly never being used?
 It’s time to part with the majority and keep just a few of your all-time faves.
-If you have a man cave, maybe keep the shot glasses there!
+Try stocking up on some of the things everyone should own by age 30 instead.

 Clothes that no longer fit

 You keep around clothing that you may wear again even though it’s not functional, and you store up old clothes from college that you hope one day to squeeze into for a second go around.
 But if your dresser and closet are filled to the brim, it’s time to do some recon.
 Pack up those old jeans and give them to Goodwill.
 Wearing clothing that doesn’t fit is just one of the ways what you wear affects your mood.

 CDs and DVDs

-Hopefully at this point, you no longer have useless cassette tapes (or heaven forbid, 8-track tapes!) hanging around.
+Hopefully, at this point, you no longer have useless cassette tapes (or heaven forbid 8-track tapes!) hanging around.
 You may, however, still be holding on to CDs and DVDs despite their overwhelming irrelevance.
 Unless you have a CD or DVD player you use regularly, it’s time to toss your discs.
-Here’s how to turn an old CD case into a seed library.

 Your old cell phones

 At first, keeping your old cell phone around was just a precaution, but if you have one that dates back to the age of the Blackberry or the flip phone, it’s time to get rid of it.
-Here’s what you should do with your old cell phone.
+Just be sure you do this before recycling your cell phone.